mirror/boost/boost/libs/parameter/doc/reference.rst

     | ``fn()``                     | Convertible to ``F::result_type``                   |
     +------------------------------+-----------------------------------------------------+

+.. dwa: I don't think the CopyConstructible requirement is correct.
+   What if the result is a reference?
+If it's not a reference, and there are no implicit conversions, it's surely got to be copy constructible so f can return it.
+So are you sure you want to require CopyConstructible just so you can handle the actual return type not being an exact match?

 **Returns**
     An object that models |KeywordDefaultExpression|, that when used as an argument to ``ArgumentPack::operator[]`` which doesn't contain a parameter specified with ``Tag`` evaluates and returns ``fn()``.

+.. dwa:

+      An object that holds a reference to ``fn`` as a lazy default for the keyword tag ``Tag``.

+   This description would oblige us to explain "lazy default."

 //////////////////////////////////////////////////////////////////////////////